radssh/radssh/docs/source/installation.rst

 If you are installing to a virtual environment, be sure to activate the environment prior to running pip.

+The python modules required for RadSSH will be installed by `pip` if they are not already present.
+Due to the upgrade of Paramiko's back end cryptography library, this may add some extra complexity to get all the necessary dependencies installed.
+The simplest way to avoid potential issues is to use your distributions own package manager (yum/apt/dnf) to pre-install paramiko (or python-paramiko) before installing RadSSH via `pip`.

+Alternatively, attempt to install the Paramiko dependency Cryptography using ``pip install cryptography``.
+If it is able to install via the python prebuilt binary wheel package, that reduces a major source of complexity.
+See this `StackOverflow https://stackoverflow.com/questions/22073516/failed-to-install-python-cryptography-package-with-pip-and-setup-py` topic for additional details, and suggested solutions.

+If you must resort to installation and compiling/linking from source, use your distribution package manager to install the core compilation packages:
-Ubuntu needs some additional dependencies:
+ - Ubuntu needs some additional dependencies:
  ``sudo apt-get install libssl-dev python-dev libffi-dev -y``

-CentOS requires additional depencies:
+ - CentOS requires additional depencies:
-``sudo yum install -y python-devel libffi-devel openssl-devel
+ ``sudo yum install -y python-devel libffi-devel openssl-devel``

 Run the command (with sudo, if needed): ``pip install radssh``